priyankavergadia/Helpdesk-chatbot-demo/README.md

 https://api.ai/terms-and-privacy)

 # Disclaimer
-This code should not be used for any potential production workloads, and I think the readme needs a clearer disclaimer
+This code is a sample, should not be used for any potential production workloads.